ssirekumar/GrapeBowl/README.md

 The core objective of this application is to reduce manual intervention of executing key functionalities.
 This application handles all the functionalities that include, allowing the user to install/uninstall applications across multiple devices in Android & iOS platforms, which currently, are being operated manually.

+This application also saves time by eradicating tedious manual efforts in operating on multiple devices sequentially.

+<b>Key Features: (The core functionalities of this application include) </b>

+    <b>Install App:</b>

 Note: Soon will update the code and execution file.

 BSD 3-Clause License